acchan213083/segdrive/README.md

   - **Left 2 digits**: countdown seconds
   - **Right 2 digits**: current cycle number
 - During Motor1's 10-second timer, the appropriate '0' digit rotates while Motor1 is active.
-- After 10 cycles, the display scrolls `FINISH` from right to left.
+- After 10 cycles, the display scrolls `FIN` from right to left.

 ## ⌚ Timing Logic

 - All timing is handled using `millis()` for non-blocking countdowns.
-- Countdown continues even while electromagnets are active.
+- Countdown continues even while the electromagnet or motors are active.
-- Speed can be adjusted using the `speedFactor` variable (e.g., `2.0` for double speed).
 - Motor1's 10-second timer respects the interval phase and cancels itself if the interval starts.
+- Piezo input uses a 200 ms debounce to prevent false triggers.

 ## 📄 Code Features

 - PWM motor control for Motor2 via `analogWrite()`
 - Relay-based control for Motor1
 - Non-blocking countdown using `millis()`
-- Independent control of two electromagnets
+- Independent control of the electromagnet
-- Momentary switch control for Motor1 and Motor2
+- Momentary switch control for Motor1 and start button
+- Piezo sensor input to stop Motor2 after 5 hits
 - Rotating '0' animation during Motor1 timer
 - Visual feedback via colon and scrolling text
 - Relay-compatible status outputs for Motor1 and Motor2